 Michael Lusk looks for the takedown against Hage (Vermillion) late in the third period of their finals match and with the score he helped to secure the 3-2 victory and third straight individual title.

 When the Governors had won the state title over Aberdeen in 2014, they had found themselves in a very similar position.
 With a pin at 285lbs for Aberdeen, the Golden Eagles would defeat the Governors by .5 points.
-With only a decision at 285lbs, the Governors came home with their third state title in four years, and began the current run of three straight Class A championships.
-Colicheski took the mat against cross town rival Bridger Kraye from RC Central intent on bring the team title back to west river.
-From the outset it appeared he had the horsepower to do just that, when the opening feet-to-back takedown produced a roar from the Steven's fans.
-Kraye was able to roll through and avoid backpoints, and for the final six minutes was able to lose only a 9-2 decision.
+With only a decision at 285lbs, the Governors came home with their third state title in four years and began the current run of three straight Class A championships.
+Colicheski took the mat against cross-town rival Bridger Kraye from RC Central intent on bringing the team title back to west river.
+From the outset, it appeared he had the horsepower to do just that when the opening feet-to-back takedown produced a roar from Steven's fans.
+Kraye was able to roll through and avoid back points, and for the final six minutes was able to lose only a 9-2 decision.
 Despite achieving a personal goal of an individual state title, his victory was not enough to also capture the team title for the rest of his team.
-After the match Lewis noted about Colicheski's effort "He went after it.
+After the match, Lewis noted about Colicheski's effort "He went after it.
 I was only able to stomach watching a portion of it but it was a max effort.
 You could tell from the first whistle he was a man on a mission for his team.
 It was a very honorable performance."